leinad1313/RSS-Feed-Application/README.md

 <br>
 When [api.rss2json.com](https://www.api.rss2json.com) becomes unavailable implement your own API.
 Parts and modules are easily replaced!

+Three feeds are installed by default but can be removed from the localFeed.config.json.

 ## Docker
 In order to use this project correctly you must install [Docker](https://www.docker.com).
 <br>